Amyotrophic Lateral Sclerosis (ALS)

 What are the symptoms of ALS?

-- Twitching and cramping of muscles, especially those in the hands and feet.
+- Muscle cramps and twitching, especially in the hands and feet.

 - Weakness and fatigue.